andrew/ultimate-awesome/README.md

 - [awesome-flipperzero-withModules](https://github.com/RogueMaster/awesome-flipperzero-withModules) - A collection of awesome resources & modules for the Flipper Zero device.
 Best used with Rogue Master Flipper Zero Custom Firmware.
 - [awesome-dynamodb](https://github.com/alexdebrie/awesome-dynamodb) - List of resources for learning about modeling, operating, and using Amazon DynamoDB.
 - [awesome-linux-containers](https://github.com/Friz-zy/awesome-linux-containers) - A curated list of awesome Linux Containers frameworks, libraries and software.
+- [awesome-deep-learning-resources](https://github.com/guillaume-chevalier/awesome-deep-learning-resources) - Rough list of my favorite deep learning resources, useful for revisiting topics or for reference.
+I have got through all of the content listed there, carefully. - Guillaume Chevalier.
-- [awesome-crypto-papers](https://github.com/pFarb/awesome-crypto-papers) - A curated list of cryptography papers, articles, tutorials and howtos.
+- [awesome-svelte](https://github.com/TheComputerM/awesome-svelte) - ⚡ A curated list of awesome Svelte resources.
 - [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
 - [awesome-regex](https://github.com/aloisdg/awesome-regex) - A curated collection of awesome Regex libraries, tools, frameworks and software.
 - [awesome-fraud-detection-papers](https://github.com/benedekrozemberczki/awesome-fraud-detection-papers) - A curated list of data mining papers about fraud detection.
 - [awesome](https://github.com/vuetifyjs/awesome) - 🎉 The best resources related to Vuetify.
 - [awesome-animation](https://github.com/Animatious/awesome-animation) - :octocat: A great list of open sourced UI Motion Library produced by Animatious Group.
-- [awesome-svelte](https://github.com/TheComputerM/awesome-svelte) - ⚡ A curated list of awesome Svelte resources.
 - [awesome-asgi](https://github.com/florimondmanca/awesome-asgi) - A curated list of awesome ASGI servers, frameworks, apps, libraries, and other resources.
 - [awesome-duckdb](https://github.com/davidgasquez/awesome-duckdb) - 🦆 A curated list of awesome DuckDB resources.
 - [Awesome-FL](https://github.com/youngfish42/Awesome-FL) - Comprehensive and timely academic information on federated learning (papers, frameworks, datasets, tutorials, workshops).